Practicalities

 Language

 Most (younger) people speak English to some degree.
-All shops/restaurants in the city center should have someone with decent English (or German).
+All shops/restaurants in the city centre should have someone with decent English (or German).

 Transport